-- Bond yields a range of potential movements in yields are chosen and the model calculates for each movement the impact on the value of each bond held; - Exchange rates a range of potential movements in exchange rates is chosen and the model calculates for each movement the impact on the GBP value of the Group's net assets; and - Risk-free yields a range of risk-free yields is chosen and the model calculates the impact on the value of technical provisions and on investments.
+- Bond yields a range of potential movements in yields are chosen and the model calculates for each movement the impact on the value of each bond held; - Exchange rates a range of potential movements in exchange rates is chosen and the model calculates for each movement the impact on the GBP value of the Company's net assets; and - Risk-free yields a range of risk-free yields is chosen and the model calculates the impact on the value of technical provisions and on investments.

-The Group manages its market risk in a number of ways, among which the following can be highlighted:
+The Company manages its market risk in a number of ways, among which the following can be highlighted:

-• ANDIE has an asset liability management ("ALM") framework that has been developed to achieve investment returns in excess of obligations under insurance contracts.
-The principal technique of the ALM framework is to match assets to the liabilities arising from insurance contracts by reference to the expected timing of settlement of liabilities.
-The assets of ANDLIE, are managed separately from the general business but according to the same principles.
-The ALM framework is integrated with the management of the financial risks associated with the Group's other financial assets and liabilities not directly associated with insurance and investment liabilities;
+• The Company has an asset liability management ("ALM") framework that has been developed to achieve investment returns in excess of obligations under insurance contracts.
+The principal technique of the Company's ALM framework is to match assets to the liabilities arising from insurance contracts by reference to the expected timing of settlement of liabilities.
+Assets of the German Life subsidiary, ANDLIE, are managed separately from the general business but according to the same principles.
+The Company's ALM framework is integrated with the management of the financial risks associated with the Group's other financial assets and liabilities not directly associated with insurance and investment liabilities;